 Over communicate.
 Over communicate.
 Over communicate.

 Over communicate on direction.
-Employees just want to be "oriented" in the purest sense of the world: They want to know where they are, and where they are going.
+Employees just want to be "oriented" in the purest sense of the word: They want to know where they are, and where they are going.
 You can never over communicate those two pieces of information to employees, especially if directionality changes frequently.

 Be pedantic: agree on definitions of vocabulary words